The Slow Death of the Internet Cookie - Slashdot

 They now have new and much more invasive HTML5 mechanisms of tracking you that people aren't as aware of, and thus less likely to turn off or protect against.

-People-based marketing is a euphemism (Score:2, Informative)
+People-based marketing is a euphemism (Score:4, Informative)

 It means they've found easier ways to fingerprint you.
 [PDF] [digiday.com] Marketers don't want generic "cookies" they want specific, verified identification.